a flexible ten week programme

 - fosters an understanding of humanity that enables young people to discern their unique purpose in relationship with others

-- helps a school foster greater community engagement and pride at a local level
+- helps a school or youth group to foster greater community engagement and pride at a local level

 - enhances character education and wellbeing